Furusato Village

 Google Maps

-Furusato Village is north of the town center.
-From Tono Station, it takes about 20 minutes to get there by bus, taxi, or bicycle, but the road has some hills.
+Furusato Village is located north of the town center.
+From Tono Station, it takes about 20 minutes to reach by bus, taxi, or bicycle, although the road is somewhat hilly.

 Resources